jzxhuang/http-extras/README.md

 [`elm/http`][http] discards the metadata and original body of an HTTP response, even though they are often useful.

-For example, maybe your server returns a useful error message that you want to try and decode, or you want to access the header of the response on a successful request.
+For example, maybe your server returns a useful error message that you want to try and decode, or store an auth token in the header of a response.

 This module lets you create HTTP requests that return more detailed responses - responses that keep useful information around instead of throwing them away!